ESACT Election of Executive Committee 2019

 below please find the list of candidates (in alphabetical order) nominated to become members of the ESACT Executive Committee for the next function period from May 2019 – May 2021.

-Unique links for voting will be send to you towards the end of March.
-These can be used only once, but will remain active until May 6th, the day before the General Assembly during the upcoming Meeting in Copenhagen, when the results of the vote will be announced.
+Login in to the Members Area of our Website → (on the very top of the site) and vote for 4 people to be part of the next ESACT Executive Committee.
+Vote until May 6th, the day before the General Assembly during the upcoming Meeting in Copenhagen, when the results of the vote will be announced.

 on behalf of the Executive Committee